UPEI Panthers: Women's Rugby

-Panthers Soccer

 Men's Soccer

 The men's team has the sixth-most Atlantic Conference Championships (five), their last title being in 2002.
 The men have never reached the U Sports Men's Soccer Championship final.
 UPEI was the host venue for the championship in 2005 and 2014.
-UPEI Men's Soccer made history in 2014 as the first Panther soccer team to medal at the U Sports Men's Soccer Championship.
+UPEI Men's Soccer made history in 2014 as the first Panther soccer team to win a medal at the U Sports Men's Soccer Championship.
 The Panthers won bronze at home defeating the Canada West Champions, University of Saskatchewan Huskies in the quarter-finals, before defeating the Quebec Champions, UQAM Citadens, in the Bronze medal game.

 Women's Soccer

-In all five of her seasons (2001-02 to 2005-06), Amy Connolly was named to the AUS All-Star Team.
+In all five of her seasons (2001–02 to 2005–06), Amy Connolly was named to the AUS All-Star Team.
 As a rookie, she was named Team MVP and would captain the team to its first ever appearance at the CIS Nationals, as the women's team won the Atlantic Conference Championship in 2004.
 The following year, Connolly was recognized as the CIS Women's Soccer Player of the Year, complemented by the UPEI Female Athlete of the Year Award.

 UPEI was the host venue for the 2010 U Sports women's soccer championship.
 During that year, Tessa Roche would capture her second consecutive AUS Most Valuable Player Award.

 In 2017, Alanna Taylor was the first female soccer player inducted into the PEI Panthers Hall of Fame.
 The following year (2018), Connolly also gained induction.